-As a Senior Program Associate for the International Trachoma Initiative, Leeshia provides program support and technical assistance to countries implementing the SAFE Strategy to prevent trachoma.
-She primarily supports countries in Eastern African and the Pacific Islands.
+As an Associate Public Health Advisor for the International Trachoma Initiative, Leeshia provides program support and technical assistance to countries implementing the SAFE strategy to prevent trachoma.
+She primarily supports countries in Eastern Africa and the Pacific Islands.

 Leeshia holds a Master of Public Health degree from the University of North Texas Health Science Center in Epidemiology and Environmental Health Sciences, and a Bachelor of Science from Angelo State University in Animal Science.

 In her free time, Leeshia enjoys doing activities in nature such as biking and kayaking.
 She also volunteers at local animal shelters and community gardens.